remg427/misp42splunk/README.md

     * Please note that this app come with a copy of Splunk SDK under misp42splunk/bin
 2. A custom endpoint has been defined so you need to restart Splunk (for later updates, you may skip this step)
 3. At next logon, you should be invited to configure the app (if not go to Manage Apps > TA-MISP 42 Splunk > Set up)
+    - For MISP
         - provide the url to your MISP instance;
         - provide the authkey;
-    - [not implemented] check the certificate of the MISP server.
+        - check the certificate of the MISP server.
+    - For TheHive
+        - provide the url to the API of your instance;
+        - provide the authkey;

 # Use Cases

 Here some activities you may carry out more easily with this app.
 ## Hunting in Splunk logs
-fresh IOC from MISP > saved searches in Splunk > on match create an alert or a case on [TheHive](https://thehive-project.org/) or any SIR platform of your choice.
-There is a [specific app for it](https://splunkbase.splunk.com/app/3642/)
+fresh IOC from MISP > saved searches in Splunk > on match create an alert on [TheHive](https://thehive-project.org/) or (later) any SIR platform of your choice.

 ## creating events based on automated sandboxing
 If you have output of analysis pushed to Splunk you may automate the creation of events